- Who can apply:

-Through the LGBTIQ+ youth safe spaces for Western Victoria 2022-25 grant program (Safe Spaces), one grant of $2.85 million (excluding GST) is available for an organisation or consortia to provide safe spaces for LGBTIQ+ youth in Ballarat and Geelong with outreach to the Surf Coast.
+Through the LGBTIQ+ youth safe spaces for Western Victoria 2022-25 grant program (Safe Spaces), the consortium has been provided $2.85 million to provide safe spaces for LGBTIQ+ youth in Ballarat and Geelong with outreach to the Surf Coast.

 Safe Spaces aims to provide LGBTIQ+ youth and their families in Western Victoria a place-based response to foster social connection and address mental health and wellbeing inequalities.